fac-15/Curenetics/README.md

 # Curenetics Documentation
 21 Feb 2019

+Find this app online at https://curenetics.netlify.com/ or run it locally:
+1. Clone this repo
+2. `npm i`
+3. `npm run dev` to start the development server

+---

 The Curenetics app aims to connect cancer patients to clinical trials that are appropriate for them.
 It should be accessible for those who use it and give people a sense of control over their situation.
 Additionally, it will help clinical trial sponsors meet recruitment targets and hence save costs and reduce time to trial completion.

----

-#### About the founder

-Dr Sola Adeleke is an oncologist with extensive experience in clinical trials, a clinical research fellow at UCL and is actively involved in cancer research.
+Dr Sola Adeleke (MRCP, MBA Oncology Research), the founder of Curenetics, is an oncologist with extensive experience in clinical trials, a clinical research fellow at UCL and is actively involved in cancer research.
 Sola is devoted to making clinical trials more accessible to patients and clinicians as well as matching the right patients to the right trials within the NHS.

 ---

-## Running Curenetics:
-1. Clone this repo
-2. `npm i`
-3. `npm run dev` to start the development server

----

-## Functionality
+### Functionality
 The Curanetics app features:
 - A form for the patients to put in their search preferences.
 - A filterable list of trials that match the patient's search.